Surfer12/onlinefoodclassfiles/docs/Online Food Delivery System - Project Do.md

 Encapsulation properties: All fields are private and final where appropriate

-Immutability: Using final fields to prevent modification after initialization
+Immutability using final fields to prevent modification after initialization

 ## Inheritance & Polymorphism

-The system implements inheritance through the menu item hierarchy
+The system implements polymorphism and inheritance through the menu item hierarchy.

 - src/main/java/model